labarlab-emorep/build_rawdata/README.md

     ├── Scanner_behav
     └── Scanner_physio
 ```
+Failure to organize data in this structure, and those below, will not pass validation and result in (a) printed error messages to stdout and (b) skipping rawdata conversion for the offending data.

 The subdirectory of **DICOM** (e.g. 20220422.ER0009.ER00009) should contain all DICOMs for one session in a flat structure.

 **Scanner_behav** should contain all behavior files gathered from the EmoRep [task](https://github.com/labarlab-emorep/scanner_tasks) with the following organization and naming convention: